Baker Mayfield Player Prop Bets for NFL Week 9 | Cleveland vs. Cincinnati 11/7/2021

 Matchup vs. Cincinnati

-- In six matchups against the Bengals, Mayfield averaged 254.8 passing yards per game, 20.3 yards higher than his over/under for Sunday.
+- Mayfield's 254.8 passing yards per game in six matchups against the Bengals are 20.3 more yards than his over/under in Sunday's game.

-- Mayfield threw multiple touchdown passes in five of those games against the Bengals.
+- Mayfield threw multiple touchdown passes five times over five of those outings against the Bengals.

-- The Bengals are giving up 283.0 passing yards per game this season, the NFL's 23rd-ranked pass defense.
+- This week Mayfield will face the NFL's 23rd-ranked pass defense (283.0 yards allowed per game).

-- The Bengals have conceded 10 passing TDs this year (1.3 per game), ranking them sixth among NFL defenses.
+- The Bengals have given up 10 passing TDs this year (1.3 per game), ranking them sixth among NFL defenses.

 Recent Performances

-- In last week's outing against the Steelers, Mayfield threw for 225 yards while completing 64.5% of his passes.
+- In last week's matchup with the Steelers, Mayfield completed 64.5% of his passes for 225 yards.

 Mayfield's Cleveland Teammates